nickoncrack/casm/README.md

 + `r0`, a special register, the use of which will be explained in section `2a`
 + `ip, sp`, instruction pointer and stack pointer respectively, which are inaccessible using the assembly
 + `flags`, contains various flags about the current instruction, can be modified using `setf` or other instructions.
++ `pta`, page table address, contains the physical address of the page table. (section 5a)

 As explained below, registers are passed as numbers in the high byte of an operand.
 The following table contains the number corresponding to each register